webhintio/hint/packages/hint-manifest-icons/README.md

 #### Example 1

-Valid `icons` property was not found:
+Valid `icons` property was not found in the web app manifest

 ```json
 {